 Above: Some of the many visitors to the MRCG Battalion Comm Center at Camp Delta.
 Checking out BC-611’s and a Pogo Stick with the help of the GRC-9.

-Here’s are a couple of classic military radios with cool military vehicles bolted to them:
+Also present were a couple of classic military radios with cool military vehicles bolted to them:

 A beautifully restored Half Track.